Virtual Programs

 • To book a virtual field trip, email visitmor@montana.edu.

-• Programs are typically 40 minutes with time for questions but can be adjusted by request.
+• Programs are typically 40 minutes with time for questions, and can be adjusted by request.

 Have you ever wanted to walk with dinosaurs?
 Take a tour of Museum of the Rockies’ famous Hall of Horns and Teeth on this live, VIRTUAL exploration!
 This tour covers the Late Cretaceous Period, which was the last, most dynamic period of the dinosaurs before the devastating extinction 66 million years ago.
 Virtually visit our world-class collection of Tyrannosaurus rex to see how they grew and changed from tiny tyrant to bone-crushing adult; get nose-to-nose with Triceratops, see dinosaur skin fossils, and explore the ancient ecosystems in which the dinosaurs lived.